ddbrennan/git-interview-baseline/README.md

 ### Combining `git fetch` with `git merge` by using `git pull`

-`git fetch` is a pretty low-level git command we don't use that much because it always requires two steps, first `git fetch` and then `git merge` to actually integrate those changes into your working branch.
+We generally don't use `git fetch` much because it requires two steps– `git fetch` and `git merge`– to actually integrate those changes into your working branch.
 Generally, if you are in `master` you want to immediately `fetch` and `merge` any changes to the remote master.

-If you want to both fetch and merge, which is what you want to do 99% of the time, just type `git pull`. `git pull` is literally the combination of both `git fetch` and `git merge`.
+To execute both those commands at once, we have the command `git pull`.

 When you `git pull` the following things will occur: